 The Committee on Exceptions (COE) was established to address the occasional warranted exception to policy or procedure.
-If you feel such an exception can be justified, you may complete and submit your application by logging into your SURF account.
+If you feel such an exception can be justified, you may complete and submit your application by logging into your SURF.
 Before you submit your petition, please carefully read the policies for required documentation and acceptable reasons for exceptions related to different requests.
-Please be advised, petitions that require supporting documentation that are submitted without supporting documentation will be denied.
+Please be advised, petitions that require supporting documentation that are submitted without documentation will be denied.

 Reasons to submit a COE application